Frequently asked questions

 Which methods are not suitable?

-The combined pill, contraceptive patch and vaginal ring may make it harder for your milk to come in (because they contain the hormone estrogen).
+The combined pill, contraceptive patch and vaginal ring may make it harder for your milk to come in (because they contain the hormone oestrogen).
 So if you’re breastfeeding, it’s best to wait until your baby is six weeks old before starting one of these methods.

 Fertility awareness methods are less reliable while breastfeeding because it is difficult to identify the signs of fertility.
 You should have 3 normal, regular periods before using fertility awareness methods, and this is unlikely to happen in the first 6 months after giving birth if you are breastfeeding.